-Function: choose redundant ring mode.
+Function: Whether to enable the DT-Ring protocol and choose redundant ring mode.

-- ➤ Port-based ring protocols include RSTP, DT-Ring-Port, and DRP-Port, and VLAN-based ring protocols include MSTP, DT-Ring-VLAN, and DRP-VLAN. - VLAN-based ring protocols are mutually exclusive, and only type of VLAN-based ring protocol can be configured for one device. - Port-based ring protocol and VLAN-based ring protocol are mutually exclusive, and only one ring protocol mode can be selected for one device.
+- Port-based ring protocols include RSTP, DT-Ring-Port, and DRP-Port, and VLAN-based ring protocols include MSTP, DT-Ring-VLAN, and DRP-VLAN. - VLAN-based ring protocols are mutually exclusive, and only type of VLAN-based ring protocol can be configured for one device. - Port-based ring protocol and VLAN-based ring protocol are mutually exclusive, and only one ring protocol mode can be selected for one device.